jason-github1010/EDA-CRISP_DM/README.md

 # ETL-on-data

-Data Science Projects Using Python and google colab for ETL process
+Data Science Projects Using Python and google colab for EDA process

 This repository is a place to share code and notebooks for data science projects.